aomlomics/tourmaline/README.md

 ### Test Data

 The Tourmaline repository comes ready to go with test 18S rRNA fastq sequence data and a corresponding reference database.
-You might want to rename the directory `tourmaline` before running the test data, for example:
+You might want to rename the directory `tourmaline` to something else before running the test data, for example:

 ```
 mv /PATH/TO/PROJECT/tourmaline /PATH/TO/PROJECT/tourmaline-test
 ```

-First you must edit the manifest files `00-data/manifest_se.csv` and `00-data/manifest_pe.csv` to point to the absolute filepaths of the sequences in your local copy of `tourmaline` (which you renamed to `tourmaline-test`).
+To run the test data, first you must edit the manifest files `00-data/manifest_se.csv` and `00-data/manifest_pe.csv` to point to the absolute filepaths of the sequences in your local copy of `tourmaline` (which you renamed to `tourmaline-test`).
 For example, if the filepath of your project is `/PATH/TO/PROJECT`, these commands will fix the manifest files:

 ```
 cd /PATH/TO/PROJECT/tourmaline-test/00-data